-Stuff done at Cat's Eye Technologies on older computers, or more often, an emulation of such a computer on a modern computer), and tries to list what you might need to run them, over and above the standard contemporary Project Dependencies.
+This document contains stuff done at Cat's Eye Technologies on older computers (or more often, an emulation of such a computer on a modern computer), and tries to list what you might need to run them, over and above the standard contemporary Project Dependencies.

 Some of the information here is not specific to Cat's Eye Technologies and may be moved to The Dossier at a future date.